jazzberriess/tech-blog/README.md

 * Deployed on [Heroku](https://heroku.com/)

 ## Installation
-Since this application is deployed on Heroku, there's no need to download and install anything.
+Since this [application is deployed on Heroku](https://salty-citadel-76451.herokuapp.com), there's no need to download and install anything.

-But if you wanted to, clone the repo and then install the dependencies.
+But if you wanted to, [clone the Tech Blog repo](https://salty-citadel-76451.herokuapp.com) and then install the dependencies.
 To install the dependencies included in this repo, navigate to the root directory of the cloned or downloaded repo.
 In either your terminal, command line or using the integrated terminal in your code editor of choice, enter the following command:

 `npm i`